intel/sawr/README.md

-# Simple Autononmous Wheeled Robot
+# Simple Autonomous Wheeled Robot
 The goal of the SAWhR project is to define a basic "example robot" to demonstrate autonomous navigation using ROS with the Intel&reg; RealSense&trade; 3D cameras.